-EC3 and EC4 children may be dropped off at the main door to the staff on duty who will then supervise their entrance into the building.
-If you wish to escort your child into the building, please park in the parking lot; do not park or leave your car standing in the carpool line.
+All EC children will be dropped off at the side door to the staff on duty who will then supervise their entrance into the building.
 No child should exit a car before a teacher arrives at the car door.
 Safety requires that children be escorted from cars and toward the entrance.
 Participating in carpool drop-off fosters independence and a sense of "I can do this!" in our children.